marekkacprzak/nott3chat/README.md

 This is far from just a "hello world" chat.
 We've packed in some serious features:

-*   **🤖 Multi-LLM Support:** Seamlessly switch between different models and providers (currently OpenAI and Google, but the rest are just one line of code away).
+*   **🤖 Azure OpenAI Integration:** Seamlessly integrated with Azure OpenAI services using credential-based authentication (no API keys required).
 *   **⚡ Blazing-Fast Real-Time Chat:** Built with the magic of **[SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr)**, messages stream in real-time.
 *   **🔄 Advanced Stream Resumption:** Did you close your browser tab mid-stream?
 No problem.
 Re-open the chat, and the stream will pick up right where it left off.
 *   **🤝 Multi-Session Sync:** Open the same chat in multiple windows or on different devices, and watch the messages stream in perfect sync across all of them.